vanssx3/Snipema/README.md

 Snipema is currently compatible with Windows and (maybe) Linux operating systems.

 # Dependencies
-In order to run the program as intended, python-3, colorama, and urllib3 need to be installed.
+In order to run the program as intended, python-3, colorama, pyautogui, and urllib3 need to be installed.

 # Python-3 Installation